huonwe/webscreen/README.md

 ## ℹ️ About

-Webscreen is a self-hosted screen streaming web application for Android devices, based on WebRTC and [scrcpy](https://github.com/Genymobile/scrcpy).
+Webscreen is a self-hosted screen streaming web application for Android and Linux devices, based on WebRTC.
 ![screenshot](doc/assets/screenshot.png)

-It supports:
-- Video, Audio, Control
-- UHID Devices (Mouse, Keyboard, Gamepad)
-- Clipboard Sync
-- Maybe more...

 It can run on:
 - Android Termux